Understanding General Intercessions for Daily Mass

 1.For Pope Leo XIV and the college of bishops, that they may be strengthened by the Holy Spirit to guard the deposit of faith and promote ecclesial communion, let us pray to the Lord.Lord, hear our prayer.

-3.For those who are tempted by schism or division within the Church, that they may be guided by the example of these saints to seek unity, let us pray to the Lord.Lord, hear our prayer.
+3.For those who have lost faith or drifted from the Church after a wound or a scandal, that they may find the door open and mercy waiting, let us pray to the Lord.Lord, hear our prayer.

 4.That we may be merciful to those who have fallen, and always strive to build up the Body of Christ in love and truth, let us pray to the Lord.Lord, hear our prayer.